 The real reason for this trip was to check out the universities of Stirling and Glasgow, as I am considering Scotland as a possible place to move into.
 So I took a late-night bus from London, and after a crumpled night, I arrived in Stirling the next morning.
 Just in time to get on the campus, register and join the program.

 Once I finished my tour of campus and interacting with the staff, it was already four in the afternoon.
 I had to rush to catch my next plan: see a local landmark, the Wallace National monument.
 Have you seen Gibson’s Braveheart?
 Yes, “that” Wallace.

 The monument is a 67 meters (220 ft) tall sandstone tower, built in 1869.
 It has three stories of an exhibition that shows the W. Wallace story and a bit of other Scottish heritage.
 However, as the monument was about to close in just 20 minutes, I skipped the display and just ran up around 250 steps to the crown, an observation deck on the top.
 Oh, I was happy that I made it before their closing time!

 Since the tower is situated on the top of a hill already, it has a sweet view on Stirling, the Ochil Hills range, and the Loch Lomond/The Trossachs National Park in the background.

-Oh, the view on the Scottish landscape was very appealing to me.
+Oh, the view on the Scottish landscape very appealed to me.
 I could totally see purposefully losing myself somewhere amid the countryside like this.
 Surrounded in the morning fog, waiting on the sunrise on the top of a seemingly inhospitable peak with all civilization left far behind, and then possibly bike my way down on forgotten goat paths… sounds like a plan!

 From the tower, I walked towards Stirling’s downtown, where I planned to spend the night.